balena-io/debugging-masterclass/README.md

 [debugging networking](https://github.com/balena-io/networking-masterclass/)
 symptoms also gets easier the more you experiment with making changes to networking interfaces and routes on a device.
-As such, it is well worth taking the balena Networking Masterclass to familiarise yourself with balena device networking.
+As such, it is well worth taking the balena Networking Masterclass to familiarize yourself with balena device networking.

 The following sections describe some of the more common network failure